Can Knowledge Graphs Reduce Hallucinations in LLMs? : A Survey: Knowledge Graph-Enhanced LLMs

-He et al~\cite{he2022rethinking} proposed rethinking with retrieval (RR) model in which decomposed reasoning steps from chain-of-thought prompting are used to retrieve relevant external knowledge for LLMs for faithful explanation and improved response prediction accuracy.
-IRCoT~\cite{trivedi2022interleaving} interleaves chain-of-thought (CoT) generation and knowledge retrieval from the knowledge graph to guide the retrieval and reasoning iteratively based on the previous retrieve-step for multi-step reasoning questions.

-MindMap~\cite{wen2023mindmap} is a plug-and-play prompting approach to elicit the graph-of-thoughts reasoning capabilities in LLMs.
-It extracts the sub-graph from the knowledge graph through entity linking for the key entities in the question and their 1-hop neighbor entities.
-It then builds the path-based evidence from the sub-graphs to prompt the LLMs for reasoning, thus enabling LLMs to comprehend graphical inputs to build their own mind map that supports evidence-grounded generation.

-The reasoning on graphs (RoG)~\cite{luo2023reasoning} first generates all the relation paths called faithful planning paths for a given question.
-These plans are given to the knowledge graph to generate the faithful reasoning paths.
-These paths, in turn, enable the LLMs to conduct faithful and interpretable reasoning.
+Different knowledge augmentation techniques using knowledge graphs, inspired by CoT and ToT prompting, enhance reasoning in domain-specific and open-domain tasks. ``Rethinking with Retrieval"~\cite{he2022rethinking} model uses decomposed reasoning steps from chain-of-thought prompting to retrieve external knowledge, leading to more accurate and faithful explanations.
+IRCoT~\cite{trivedi2022interleaving} interleaves generating chain-of-thoughts (CoT) and retrieving knowledge from graphs, iteratively guiding retrieval and reasoning for multi-step questions.
+MindMap~\cite{wen2023mindmap} introduces a plug-and-play approach to evoke graph-of-thoughts reasoning in LLMs.
+Reasoning on Graphs (RoG)~\cite{luo2023reasoning} uses knowledge graphs to create faithful reasoning paths based on various relations, enabling interpretable and accurate reasoning in LLMs.
+Complementary advancements include MoT~\cite{li2023mot}, Democratizing Reasoning~\cite{wang2023democratizing}, ReCEval~\cite{prasad2023receval}, RAP~\cite{hao2023reasoning}, EoT~\cite{yin2023exchange} and Tree Prompting~\cite{singh2023tree}, each contributing uniquely to the development of reasoning capabilities in LLMs.

-Exploring the interaction between prompts and large language models in the context of reasoning tasks is an interesting research avenue~\cite{liu2023pre}.
+Exploring the interaction between prompts and large language models in the context of reasoning tasks is an exciting research avenue~\cite{liu2023pre}.
 A crucial aspect is the design of prompts tailored to the specific use case.
-However, the fundamental question of whether neural networks genuinely engage in "reasoning" remains unanswered, and it is uncertain whether following the correct reasoning path always leads to accurate answers ~\cite{qiao2022reasoning,jiang2020can}.
-This research direction, emphasizing the nuanced relationship between prompts, language models, and reasoning, holds significant potential for further investigation.
+However, the fundamental question of whether neural networks genuinely engage in "reasoning" remains unanswered, and it is uncertain whether following the correct reasoning path always leads to accurate answers ~\cite{qiao2022reasoning, jiang2020can}.